-POe 6 No example provided.
-Dev that elopment provides an on-site recreation area for staff a. includes seating, tables and rubbish bins; b. is adequately protected from the weather; c. is safely accessible to all staff; d. is separate and private from public areas; e. is located away from a noisy or odorous activity.
+Development provides an on-site recreation area for staff that:

+- includes seating, tables and rubbish bins; a. - b. is adequately protected from the weather; - is safely accessible to all staff; C. - d. is separate and private from public areas; - is located away from a noisy or odorous activity. e.
-Landscaping

-PO 7 E7

-Lan a. b. c. dscaping is provided on the site to: visually soften the built form, areas of hardstand, storage areas and mechanical plant associated with the on-site activities; complement the existing or desired streetscape; minimise the impact of industrial development on any adjoining lots not zoned for industrial purposes.
+Landscaping is provided on the site to:

+- a. visually soften the built form, areas of hardstand, storage areas and mechanical plant associated with the on-site activities; - b. complement the existing or desired streetscape; - minimise the impact of industrial development on C. any adjoining lots not zoned for industrial purposes.

 Landscaping is provided and maintained in accordance with Planning scheme policy - Integrated design.

-Fen Fencing
+Fencing

-PO 3 E8

 The provision of fencing on street frontages does not dominate the streetscape or create safety issues.

 Note - The following example illustrates an acceptable design response to this outcome.

 Where fencing is provided on the street frontage, it has a minimum transparency of 70%.